t36li/ClassificationModeling/README.md

 # ClassificationModeling

-# This repo contains some of the scripts and functions I used for the Kaggle Competition Springleaf.
+### This repo contains some of the scripts and functions that are useful for general data cleaning and classification modeling
-# Most of this involves selecting features, and some model stacking from categorical labels